MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.45.md

 (iv) We close the waterfowl hunting area to waterfowl hunting on Mondays and Thursdays.

-(v) Each hunter must complete the Migratory Bird Hunt Report (FWS Form 3-2361), must set the appropriate blind selector (metal flip tag) before and after hunting, and must record hunting data (hours hunted and birds harvested) on FWS Form 3-2361 before departing the hunting area.
+(v) Each hunter must set the appropriate blind selector (metal flip tag) before and after hunting.

 (vi) We prohibit attempting to “reserve” a blind for use later in the day by depositing a vehicle or other equipment on the refuge.
 A hunter must be physically present in the hunting area in order to use a blind.
 The exceptions are blinds 2 and 7, which may be reserved for hunters with disabilities.